Screaming: Music

 Whitehead gathered slowly an archive of screams that was edited and resulted in a theoretical narrative radio feature.

-Allen S. Weiss notes about his work that “the screamscape lies beyond any possible determination of authenticity”.
+Allen S. Weiss notes about his work that "the screamscape lies beyond any possible determination of authenticity".
 The people's vociferations are just manifestations that through their anonymity create a sense of togetherness.

+Cinema

+Screaming is a trope in disaster films and horror films, especially in the latter where notable actresses are popularly known as scream queens.